btmxh/nrs/core/specification.md

 A relation is defined using two properties:

-* The relation referencing map, mapping entries to a score matrix, called the **relation score transform matrix**.
+* The relation referencing map, mapping entries to a clamped score matrix, called the **relation score transform matrix**.

-* The relation contribution map, mapping entries to a number, called the **direct contributing weight**.
+* The relation contribution map, mapping entries to a clamped score matrix, called the **direct contributing weight**.
 Similarly to the weight in impacts, it determines how much of the relation affects the entry.
-It must be in the 0 to 1 range.

 ## 3. Required capabilities